Towards the Anonymization of the Language Modeling: Evaluation

 \subsection{Impact of Membership Inference Attacks}

-To evaluate the accuracy of the membership inference attacks we conducted a ROC (Receiver Operating Characteristic) analysis which consists of comparing the positive predictions (i.e., membership guesses) over negative (non-membership) predictions.
-Specifically, we consider the true-positive rate (TPR) at low false-positive rates (FPR) for an attack conducted on a fine-tuned BERT model.
-The ROC curve (Figure~\ref{fig:mia}) depicts the AUC (Area Under the Curve) for a model specialized without protection (i.e., \mlm), a model specialized from speudonimized data (i.e., \mlma), and a model specialized following our scheme (i.e., \ppmlm).
+To evaluate the accuracy of the membership inference attacks, we conducted a ROC (Receiver Operating Characteristic) analysis which consists of comparing the positive predictions (i.e., membership guesses) over negative (i.e., non-membership) predictions.
+Specifically, we consider the true-positive rate (TPR) at low false-positive rates (FPR) for an attack to infer membership from the prediction of indirect identifiers conducted on a fine-tuned BERT model.
+The ROC curve (Figure~\ref{fig:mia}) depicts the AUC (Area Under the Curve) for BERT, DistilBERT, and RoBERTa models specialized without protection (i.e., \mlm), specialized models from pseudonimized data (i.e., \mlma), and specialized models following our scheme (i.e., \ppmlm).
 The dashed line shows AUC=0.5 which corresponds to random guess.
-Results show that for low false-positive rates (i.e., FPR at 1\%), the true-positive rate is around 0.9\% for both \mlm and \ppmlm, and around 2.5\% for \mlma.
-The AUC of \ppmlm is slightly lower than the AUC of both \mlm and \mlma (i.e., 0.59 versus 0.61) that tends to say that the MIA applied on the model fine-tuned following our privacy-preserving language modeling scheme is slightly less efficient than on fine-tuned models without protection or using pseudonymized data.
+Table~\ref{fig:fpr}, in turn, reports for all models the true-positive rate at three different false-positive rates (i.e., 0.1\%, 1\%, and 10\%).
+Results for RoBERTa Large indicate for instance that at a low false-positive rate (FPR of 1\%), the true-positive rate reaches approximately 31\% for \mlm, 26\% for \mlma, and drops around 2\% for \ppmlm.
+The AUC for \ppmlm is substantially lower than for both \mlm and \mlma, demonstrating its stronger resistance to our MIA.
+Overall, our privacy-preserving language modeling framework effectively protects over 98\% of patients from membership inference based on indirect identifiers.
+These experiments also demonstrate that even with a low-cost MIA without shadow models, it is possible to infer the membership of 26\% of patients from a pseudonymized model with low error rates, increasing to 31\% for models without privacy protection.
+Finally, the results show that the risk of membership inference varies with the size of the model.
+For example, for a low false positive rate (FPR of 1\%), the risk of membership inference in \mlm decreases from 31\% for Roberta Large (340 million parameters) to 10\% for BERT (110 million parameters).